MicrosoftDocs/powerbi-docs/powerbi-docs/service-gateway-onprem-tshoot.md

 **Solution**

 Follow these steps to solve the issue:
-1. Setup a SPN for the On-Premises Gateway
+1. Setup an SPN for the On-Premises Gateway
 2. Setup constrained delegation in your Active Directory (AD)

 ### FailedToImpersonateUserException: Failed to create windows identity for user userid